renren-017/PathFindingAlgorithm/README.md

 1. Cool project.
 I guess it looks nice on portfolio, so maybe I'll try to make one by your tutorial.
 I think visualisation tool is good, but it would've been great to see it perform with other path finding algorithms as well.

-2.This is really interesting project.
+2. This is really interesting project.
 I like the way algorithm works.
 I think this project deserves 100 points.

 3. I liked the very idea that you decided to visualize the algorithm.
 It looks cool, and with the explanation, everything is actually easier than it seems.